oisdk/site/posts/2020-05-02-more-random-access-lists.markdown

 ```
     • Index out of range
     • In the expression: get @7 example
-      In an equation for ‘it’: it = get @7 example
 ```

 Or we could even add a lens interface: